VisualDudek/aoc-python/Y2025/day_8/NOTES.md

 - need list of pairs sorted by distance

 - after I got unions on DSU how to get solution: len of each tree ?

+### PART 2
+Does the solution is in last pair?
+NOPE This is not a question about connecting last possible pair, where should be prior this point when all points are connected and the last pair that do this is the solution.
+So the solution emerge when `len(DSU_dict) == 1` that implies that all points are connected